telefonicaid/fiware-orion/doc/manuals/admin/install.md

 ### Using yum (recommended)

-Configure the FIWARE yum repository ([as described in this post](http://stackoverflow.com/questions/24331330/how-to-configure-system-to-use-the-fi-ware-yum-repository/24510985#24510985)).
+Configure the FIWARE yum repository as described [here](yum.md).
 Then you can install doing (as root):

 ```
 yum install contextBroker